-Sheldon were originally based at 4258 North Knox Avenue, Chicago, USA, and made a range of machine tools including millers, shapers and lathes using their and "Sebastian" branding.
-From the 1940s to the late 1970s the Sheldon name was used on the Company's smaller lathes which, during the 1950s, was consolidated into the following types:
+Sheldon was based, originally, at 4258 North Knox Avenue, Chicago, USA, and made a range of machine tools including millers, shapers and lathes using their own as well as "Sebastian" branding.
+From the 1940s until the late 1970s, the Sheldon name was used exclusively on the Company's smaller lathes which, during the 1950s, was consolidated into the following types:

 10.125" swing (Series L and XL) with 3/4" collet capacity